mikeycao/statePUN/README.md

 ### A. Composition of the Poverty Index

 The poverty index consists of (1) low educational attainment, operationalized by the population of those at least 25 years old with less than a high school education (decimal %), (2) the Black resident population (decimal %), (3) state residents (as individuals) that are 138% at or below the federal poverty threshold (decimal %), (4) TANF caseloads (per 1000 state residents), and (5) GINI coefficients.
-All data extend between the years 2002 to 2018 for total national estimates and for all 50 U.S. states, although in the raw data files, data for 2000 and 2001 is included as well.
+All data extend between the years 2000 to 2018 for total national estimates and for all 50 U.S. states.

 **A1.** For indicator 1, the following sources were used: U.S. Department of Commerce, Census Bureau: Census Briefs, Educational Attainment; and American Community Survey (ACS) 1-Year data accessed through the Integrated Public Use Microdata Series (IPUMS).